ericheep/physical-memories/README.md

 <a name="raspberry-pi-system"/>
 ## Raspberry-Pi System
 The synthesized audio in this project is made using a custom Raspberry Pi network, which is currently using two Raspberry Pi 3s, two HiFiBerry Amp+ shields, and four speakers.
 This allows for the auditory distortion products to be created from a variety of sources and also allows for a very portable setup, ensuring that this performance is not dependent on pre-installed multi-channel system.
+The enclosures for this system will all be 3D printed.

 <a name="raspberry-pi-setup"/>
 ### Rapsbery-Pi Setup(`ethel` & `agnes`)
+NOTE: This guide was for the version of Raspbian released on 2016-10-05, future versions of Raspbian will most likely differ.

-Install a fresh [Raspian](https://www.raspberrypi.org/downloads/noobs/), and then do some basic configuration.
+Install a fresh [Raspian](https://www.raspberrypi.org/downloads/noobs/) and set the boot type to the command line interface.
 I named my Pis `ethel` and `agnes`, and set my keyboard type to US.

 <a name="initial-wifi-setup"/>
 #### Initial WIFI Setup